Showcase

 Experience detail page with floating booking CTA, itinerary details, and host profile

-2. Quality Content & Discovery
+2. Authentic Content & Discovery

 Travel video feed with filters at the top and See More button linking to an experience